PlagScan API specification

 The access token received.

-Results of a request are sent as JSON data - with the exception of Word 2007/2010 docx files, which are sent as plain data.
+The response to a request is sent as JSON data - with the exception of Word 2007/2010 docx files, which are sent as plain data.

 Plagiarism reports are not generated instantly.
 To let you know when results are available you can give the address of a call-back script in your API integration settings.
 This URL will be called once analysis is complete, e.g. http://yourdomain.com/notice.asp?12345 - where 12345 is the document's unique identifier (PID).
 See processing script example below.